fperazzi/proSR/README.md

 The script `get_data.sh`, found in `PROJECT_ROOT/data`, downloads the pretrained models and datasets that we used in this project.
 This is a large download of approximately 10GB that might take a while to complete.
 If you would rather download individual files, continue reading the next section.

 ### Datasets
 The results reported in the paper are trained on [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) ([7.1GB](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).
 Improved performance, at the expenses of longer training time can be obtained adding [Flickr2K](http://cv.snu.ac.kr/research/EDSR/Flickr2K.tar) to the training data.
+The pretrained network available in this repository have been trained with DIVK and Flickr2K.

 Furthermore, we evaluated the performance of ProSR on the following benchmark datasets: